-This website contains about 700,000 words.
+This website contains about one million words.
 You could read every single word and it wouldn't make any real difference to you.
 You might become better informed, but that won't change you.

 The act of acceptance involves turning towards pain.